tenstorrent/SweRV-ISS/README.md

 Defines the address of the handler of exceptions encountered while handling non-maskable interrupts.

+### indexed_nmi

+When false, the PC after an NMI will be base value defined by nmi_vec.
+When true, the PC will be the base plus 4 times the NMI cause.
+Default value is false.

+Similarly, when false, then after an exception while in the NMI interrupt handler, the PC will be the base value defined by nmi_exception_vec.
+When true, the PC will be the base plus 4 times the exception cause.

 ###  enable_triggers
 Enable support for debug triggers when set to true.